Thank you for visiting Thrifty Hustler!

 I talked to colleagues that are way older than me, and it seems that they’re just waiting for their retirement to be able to access their pension money to be able to start living the life that they want.
-I toyed with that idea for a bit and then I asked myself, “What if I do not reach the retirement age just like my friend who died at the age of 27?
+I toyed with that idea for a bit and then I asked myself, “What if I do not reach the retirement age just like my friends who died before they reached 30?
 When will I start living the kind of life that I want?”

 I started scouring the internet for information and I came across blogs who talk about financial independence.
 And of all the ideas that I ever came across, this finally made sense to me in relation to what I want to achieve in life.

 I want to live a life of balance where most of my time will be dedicated to doing the things that matter to me.
 I want to live a life wherein I do not have to work for money anymore and instead work on things that are more important and more enjoyable for me.
 I’m not there yet, not even close, but with this new perspective that I learned, I’m hoping that I could achieve this in the near future.